RobustoFramework/Robusto/components/robusto/conductor/README.md

   - [Future developments](#future-developments)

-# Purposes
+# Purpose
 ## Energy conservation
 For devices in a network to be able to conserve energy, they need to go down in low-energy modes and shut down.
 The conductor enables this to be synchronized so that devices wake up at the same time.
 From the perspecive of the devices of the network, a network that is usually down and asleep saving energy, will seem to be always up and available.

 ## Timing
-* Sensors <br/>To make proper time series of data, we need to take measurements over time, and in regular intervals.
+* Sensors <br/>To create a proper time series of data, we need to take measurements over time, and in regular intervals.
 * Monitoring<br/>Off-site installation may have both limited energy and bandwidth available.
 So if a camera just snaps a photo each day or every three hours, that may be quite sufficient to keep track of things.
 * Controlling<br />Lights, irrigation or whatever may have to be turned on or of at specific times.

 ## Reporting
 Reporting problems, as failing cameras, wired or wireless network issues etcetera will help maintenance.

-Note that Robusto _verifies_ all its communication, rather than sending hundreds of messages per second, hoping that some are correct.
-This makes it possible to notice and react to any change in the transmission environment.

 # Sleep cycle timing